MVDW-Java/dora-back/README.md

 ```bash
 docker build -t dora-backend --build-args OPENAI_API_KEY=<openai_api_key> .
 ```
-The `--build-args` are needed to provide options for local models or API keys.
+The `--build-args` are needed to provide options for local models or API keys. **Please have a look at the Dockerfile** to familiarize yourself with any defaults.

 Run the Docker container using:
 ```bash